bxparks/AceTime/USER_GUIDE.md

     * If you are using a SAMD21 development or breakout board, or one of the many clones called something like "Ardunio SAMD21 M0 Mini" (this is what I have), I have found things working better using the SparkFun configurations.
-Download "SparkFun SAMD Boards" using the Board Manager, then select the board labeled "SparkFun SAMD Mini Breakout".
+Download "SparkFun SAMD Boards" using the Board Manager by following the [SparkFun Boards Installation](https://github.com/sparkfun/Arduino_Boards), then select the board labeled "SparkFun SAMD Mini Breakout".
 These boards have only a single USB connector, and the `SERIAL_PORT_MONITOR` will be properly defined to be `SerialUSB`.
     * The SAMD21 microcontroller does not provide any EEPROM.
 Therefore, some of the more realistic example apps (e.g. CommandLineClock, OledClock, and WorldClock) do not build on the SAMD21.